 At the age of 18 I injured my ankle in a football game when an opposing player did his best to break my foot.
 I had x-rays which showed no signs of injury and was told I could go back to the sport.
 At the time, I was very active, playing football and lacrosse at a high level, and running several miles a day.
 I ignored the pain and taped my ankle daily to get by.
 By my freshman year in college I realized I was in big trouble - my ankle had begun to lock up and I sometimes would fall flat on my face because of it.
 In the summer of 2003 at 21 I had an MRI which showed joint mice.
 Doctors said I would be unable to return to sport for one year.
 My college football career ended and I had the mice cleaned out and was fine until I was 28.

-I decided it was worth a shot and called Dr Kennedy's office.
+I decided it was worth a shot and called My surgeon's office.
 They asked me to come in the next morning.
-Dr Kennedy took a look at the MRI and suggested OATS (osteochondral autograft transfer system).
+He took a look at the MRI and suggested OATS (osteochondral autograft transfer system).
 He mentioned his success rates (they were very high), and I knew he was the best shot I had purely based on his confidence.
-Dr Kennedy’s head of operations, Susan, was unbelievably helpful and attentive.
+My surgeon’s head of operations, Susan, was unbelievably helpful and attentive.
 She hand-held me through the insurance/finance side of things and was able to ease my concerns.

-I feel very fortunate to have been a patient of Dr Kennedy and his team – they completely changed my life and my ability to enjoy it.
+I feel very fortunate to have been a patient of my team at HSS – they completely changed my life and my ability to enjoy it.
 Thanks guys!